dcodeIO/Friends/README.md

 | SendAddedNotification   | true    | If `true`, sends a chat notification to the newly added friend
 | SendRemovedNotification | true    | If `true`, sends a chat notification to the removed friend

-There are a few additional configuration options for specific games:
+There are additional configuration options for specific games:

 #### Rust